-Abrasion/disturbance of the surface of the Low Low High substratum or seabed Q: High A: High C: High Q: High A: High C: High Q: High A: High C: High
+Abrasion/disturbance of the surface of the Low Low High substratum or seabed Q: High A: High C: High Q: High A: Medium C: Medium Q: High A: Medium C: Medium

 Trampling on the rocky shore has been observed to reduce fucoid cover which decreased the microhabitat available for epiphytic species, increased bare space and increased cover of opportunistic species such as Ulva (Fletcher & Frid, 1996).
 This biotope is found in the mid intertidal shore.
 An area easily accessible by humans especially at low tide.
-Fucoids are intolerant of abrasion from human trampling, which has been reported to reduce the cover of seaweeds on a shore (Holt et al., 1997; Tyler-Walters & Arnold, 2005).
+Individual microalgae's are flexible but not physically robust.
+Fucoids are intolerant of abrasion from human trampling, which has been shown to reduce the cover of seaweeds on a shore (Holt et al., 1997).